 Found Platinum Engagement Ring with Diamond & Platinum Wedding Band with Multiple Diamonds

-Losing jewelry is a horrible feeling…and that feeling is amplified by a 1000 when they are wedding rings.
+Losing jewelry is a horrible feeling, and that feeling is amplified by 1000 when they are wedding rings.
 No amount of insurance money would bring back MY rings.

-Obviously the successful result speaks for itself!
-We could not be happier with our decision to reach out to Keith and are beyond thrilled that he was able to locate the lost rings.
-In talking with Keith afterwards I found out that he does survival and search/rescue training for his career and he certainly takes that professionalism and determination over into this field.
-I highly recommend Keith searching for anything of major importance.
+The successful result speaks for itself!
+We could not be happier with our decision to reach out to Keith and are beyond thrilled that he could locate the lost rings.
+In talking with Keith afterward, I found out that he does survival and search/rescue training for his career.
+He certainly takes that professionalism and determination over into this field.
+I highly recommend Keith searching for anything of significant importance.